MisterQ2/SimplePokerGame/README.md

 A complete heads-up Texas Hold'em poker game with AI opponent and Monte Carlo equity calculator, built in Java (NetBeans Console).

+## Motivation

+Built this project to see how far I can go with my current programming skills while building something fun--I was able to explore AI decision-making and probability modeling.

 ## Features

 - **Full Poker Game**: Play heads-up poker against an AI opponent with complete betting rounds (pre-flop, flop, turn, river)